ChaimStanton/Gematria-project/README.md

 * I will try to respond quickly to pull requests however as an observant Jew I may not be able to respond quickly over Jewish holidays
 * TODO add to these lists

-#### A explanation of what Gamatria is and its significance within Judaism